The Dog Owner's Responsibilities

 When a dog owner fails to responsibly handle their dog, and a vicious attack occurs, the owner can be held liable for all emotional / mental injuries a victim suffers in addition to physical injuries.

 A dog bite, especially when it occurs to a child, can be a horrifying, traumatic experience.
-As the lawyers of Millar & Mixon, LLC know, the attack can leave one with serious emotional distress.
+We understand that a serious attack can leave anyone, child or adult, with serious emotional distress.

 Many dog bite victims suffer from a condition called “post-traumatic stress disorder,” or PTSD.
 For months or years after an attack, the victim may experience flashbacks, sleeplessness or experience extreme anxiety.

-Millar & Mixon, LLC is committed to seeking full compensation for our clients, including a full recovery for any emotional harm that a dog bite victim suffers.
+The Millar Law Firm is committed to seeking full compensation for our clients, including a full recovery for any emotional harm that a dog bite victim suffers.

 Take Legal Action After a Dog Bite